 GDPR adds some new requirements regarding how companies should protect individuals' data that they process.
 It also raises the stakes for compliance by increasing enforcement and imposing greater fines for breach.
 We are following the developments about GDPR and are taking steps to prepare for compliance.

 No. Under GDPR a company is allowed to transfer personal data outside of the EU provided that it puts in place a mechanism, approved under GDPR, to make sure that personal data is adequately protected even when it is transferred outside of the EU.
-We have certified under the EU-U.S. and Swiss-U.S. Privacy Shield frameworks to satisfy this requirement (more detail in the Privacy Shield tab).
+We have certified under the EU-U.S. and Swiss-U.S. Privacy Shield frameworks to satisfy this requirement (more detail in the Privacy Shield tab), and also offer a Data Processing Addendum (DPA) to all customer who require it (see below information about cross border data transfers).

-Our compliance, data protection, and information security teams are working to prepare our services for GDPR.
-We are reviewing our data processing activities, and assessing and prioritizing any changes that need to be made in advance of the GDPR effective date.
+Our compliance, data protection, and information security teams all worked to prepare our services for GDPR.
+We reviewed our data processing activities, and made any changes that was needed in advance of the GDPR effective date.

 We are working with our customers to answer any questions and address any concerns regarding how we protect their personal data and gearing up for GDPR.
 If you have any questions, please don't hesitate to contact us at email@example.com.